Friday, September 27, 2024

 "I just finished reading the book Under The Same Army Flag.
 It was printed in China in 2005.
 The book has over 50 short remembrances from Chinese soldiers who fought in Burma and India during World War II.
 In the chapter titled "War Time" by Li Derun is the following:

 'All Americans seemed to be open-minded with lively personalities, men and women alike.
 When we were with ground services at the airport, we often ran into American female pilots who flew small aircraft.
-The small aircraft with only two seats were used to rescue injured soldiers, flying into the most dangerous and difficult locations where there often was no formal landing strip.
+These small aircraft with only two seats were used to rescue injured soldiers, flying into the most dangerous and difficult locations where there often was no formal landing strip.

-"Unlike Chinese women who tend to be shy and more reserved, American girls were outgoing, forthright, and each had a unique personality, and they were dedicated, hard workers too.
+'Unlike Chinese women who tend to be shy and more reserved, American girls were outgoing, forthright, and each had a unique personality, and they were dedicated, hard workers too.
 When there was an injured soldier, they would spare no effort to rescue him regardless of his rank or nationality, always safely getting him to the hospital.
 Their job had no regular hours, and sometimes they had to fly back and forth round-the-clock.'

 Although the author is a little vague about where and when he was writing about, it appears to have been the airfield in DinJan in either late 1944 or early 1945."